University-wide Records Management Principles

 T. University Services: Records pertaining to campus dining, parking and transportation, printing and mailing, and other services provided by the units within University Services.

-U. Woodrow Wilson School of Public and International Affairs: Records related to the Woodrow Wilson School administration and policies.
+U. Princeton School of Public and International Affairs: Records related to the Princeton School of Public and International Affairs (SPIA) administration and policies.